(How) Learning Rates Regulate Catastrophic Overtraining: Acknowledgements

 \section{Acknowledgements}

-The authors thank Raghav Singhal, Kaustubh Ponkshe, Julian Minder, Aleksandra Bakalova, and Jeremy Cohen for useful discussions and feedback on the early drafts of the paper.
+MR thanks Raghav Singhal, Kaustubh Ponkshe, Julian Minder, and Aleksandra Bakalova for useful discussions and feedback on the early drafts of the paper.
 AV is supported by Swiss data science fellowship.